Refinitiv/Real-Time-SDK/ema/Examples/Training/400_Series_Examples/430__ServiceProviderStatus__Streaming/ReadMe.txt

 - instantiates AppClient object that receives and processes item messages
 - instantiates and modifies OmmConsumerConfig object
   - sets user name to "user"
-  - sets host name on the preconfigured connection to "localhost" (user will have to change to provider address that supplies SPS domain)
-  - sets port on the preconfigured connection to "14002"
 - instantiates OmmConsumer object which
   - initializes connection and logs into specified server
 - opens item interest